ChainSafe/forest-iac/sync_check_terraform/README.md

 # Overview

-This folder includes an executable description that facilitates the setup and automatic initiation of the Forest Sync-Check service on a DigitalOcean droplet.
-The service is designed to perform sync checks on both the calibnet and mainnet networks.
-Additionally, it sends notifications to the Forest Slack notification channel and the sync check service is configured to restart automatically upon droplet reboot.
+This folder contains an executable description that simplifies the setup and automatic initiation of the Forest Sync-Check service on a DigitalOcean droplet.
+The service is specifically designed to perform sync checks on both the calibnet and mainnet networks.
+It also sends notifications to the Forest Slack notification channel.
+Moreover, the sync check service is configured to automatically restart upon droplet reboot, and the New Relic Infrastructure agent is installed for monitoring purposes.

 # Workflow